Arrow Chart & Selection Guide — Carbon, Aluminum & Wood

 What arrows should I buy for hunting?

 For hunting: Carbon arrows are best.
 Recommended models: Easton 4MM or 5MM (340-400 spine), Carbon Express Maxima Red (350-400), Gold Tip Hunter (340-400), Victory RIP TKO (300-400).
 Target weight: 400-500 grains total for deer, 500-600 grains for elk.
 Choose spine based on your draw weight and arrow length using our arrow spine calculator.
-Shop hunting arrows at Lancaster Archery.
+Shop hunting arrows at Centerpoint Archery.

 What's the difference between carbon and aluminum arrows?